 Q. How can I become a member of the WSA?

-A. Membership is open to all organisations in Wales operating within the field of sports and active recreation.
+A. Membership is open to all organisations in Wales operating within the field of sports and leisure.

 To become a member of the WSA, please complete the memebership application form below.
 Please ensure you have read the Membership Terms and Conditions before applying